tarkin000/goobyterm/README.md

 I shudder to think what it would take to compile on Windows or OS-X.

 `config.h` contains some macros that initialize certain internal data, like:
- - appp default width & height
+ - app default width & height
  - initial TLS domains whitelist
  - favicon display size